-&lt;sup>3 The total installations are 121,676 (i.e.145,386 solar lamps).
+&lt;sup>3 The total installations are 79,849 (i.e. 86,400 solar lamps).
 Each installation may have more than 1 lamp which is used for emission reduction calculation.

 The program is a voluntary initiative coordinated by Micro Energy Credits Corporation Private Limited (MEC), the CME of the PoA, and implemented by MEC's Partner Organizations (PO).
-The improved cookstove and solar lamps are implemented by Evangelical Social Action Forum Microfinance (ESAF).
-The exact number of solar lamps implemented will be made available at the time of verification as deployment of these systems is done in a phased manner depending on demand from clients.
+The improved cookstove are implemented by Evangelical Social Action Forum (ESAF).
+Several PO's have implemented the solar lighting systems.
+The exact number of solar lighting systems implemented will be made available at the time of verification as deployment of these systems is done in a phased manner depending on demand from clients.